Despite its brutal tactics, Iran’s regime fails to contain mass protests

 There are cracks in the regime’s façade, Daragahi said, though they might be small and easy to miss.

-But there are signs that the regime is not fully in control of the riot police, who Daragahi described as either thugs or religious zealots, which puts it in a precarious position.
+But there are signs that the regime is not fully in control of the riot police, whom Daragahi described as either thugs or religious zealots, which puts it in a precarious position.

 Even if the regime is uncomfortable with the killing of innocent protesters, it’s a major risk to condemn the security forces carrying them out, as it could cause them to turn against the clerics in charge.